William Holford, Baron Holford: Biography

 Holford was educated at Diocesan College, Cape Town and returned to Johannesburg.
 From 1925–30 he studied architecture at the University of Liverpool, where he won the British Prix de Rome in Architecture to the British School at Rome in 1930.
 While in Rome he met British mural painter Marjorie Brooks, who had independently won the British Prix de Rome for Painting, and married her in 1933.

-He was a lecturer at the University of Liverpool from 1933 and succeeded Patrick Abercrombie as Professor of Civic Design there in 1937.
-In 1948 he again succeeded Abercrombie as Professor of Town Planning at University College, London; a post he held until he retired in 1970.
+Holford outwardly adopted the planning philosophies of Lewis Mumford and showed his appreciation for the architect Le Corbusier.
+He was appointed a lecturer at the University of Liverpool from 1933 and succeeded Patrick Abercrombie as Professor of Civic Design there in 1937.
+In 1948 he again succeeded Abercrombie as Professor of Town Planning at University College, London.
+He held this post until he retired in 1970.

 Holford was knighted in 1953 and on 29 January 1965 he was made a life peer as Baron Holford, of Kemp Town in the County of Sussex by the Wilson Government, the first town planner to be made a Lord.

-He served as president of the Royal Town Planning Institute 1953–54, and of the Royal Institute of British Architects 1960–62.
+He served as president of the Royal Town Planning Institute between 1953 and 1954.
+Later, Holford served as president of the Royal Institute of British Architects between 1960 and 1962.